ndchristie/undeep/README.md

 Keys may be computed from the preceeding value by passing a function instead of a primitive.

+## Caveats

+Because it intentionally swallows errors, undeep should be used only for retrieving data which may not be defined.
+Any functions passed should be side-effect free.
+Be aware that simply accessing some members can have side effects, if they involve getter function.

+## Underp

+Instead of ```undefined```, ```underp()``` returns (without throwing) any error it catches along the way.
+Underp should only be used for debugging.

 ## License

 ISC © [N.D.Christie](https://github.com/ndchristie)